cvdd-student/intr_researchmethods_2023/README.md

 ### Variables:

-1. N-gram of FPSP in English Twitter data (dependent)
+1. N-gram of FPSP in Dutch Twitter data (dependent)
 2. Year of the Tweets' writing (independent)
 3. N-gram of overall pronouns as a baseline (dependent)